 A Brief History of Peony

-The peony has a long history in the history of many peoples, and its name and image have inspired legends and symbols that are being used today.
+The peony holds a profound place in the annals of many civilizations, and its name and image have served as a source of inspiration for enduring legends and symbols that continue to be cherished in contemporary times.

 Peony: The flower that symbolizes compassion